 - Spring vaccines.
+One of the first spring horse care tips is to vaccinate your horses.
 These are the most essential spring items for many horse owners.
 But do you know what vaccines your horse needs?
 The American Association of Equine Practitioners has a complete list of core vaccines every adult horse in the US should receive on a yearly basis.
 These include rabies, EEE/WEE, West Nile Virus, and tetanus.
 If you plan to travel with your horse to shows or trail rides or other events where he might have contact with other horses, your horse should also receive “risk based” vaccines for common contagious diseases such as equine herpes virus and influenza (often a combo vaccine called rhino/flu) and strangles.
 Other vaccines such as Potomac Horse Fever and botulism are geographically dependent but are still annual necessities if your horse resides in an endemic area.

 - Coggins.
+The next spring horse care tip is to get a Coggins.
 If there is the potential for your horse to travel over state lines or attend a show or organized trail ride, he’ll need a Coggins test.
 This blood test tests for a disease called Equine Infectious Anemia (EIA).
 Depending on where you live and the functional capacity of your closest state laboratory, getting your horse’s Coggins results could take a week or more.
 Including a Coggins test with the vet visit for spring vaccines is a convenient way to get everything done at once.
 Your horse’s results will come back to you in paper form.
 Keep this safe and accessible when you travel with your horse.

 - Physical exam.
 When your vet comes for spring vaccines and a Coggins, have her assess your horse’s overall health.
 Have you noticed any lumps or bumps since your horse has shed his winter coat?
 Do you have any worries about his athletic conditioning, a minor nagging lameness, or any behavioral issues?
 This exam is a great time to ask your vet these questions to make sure you’re starting the busy season off on the right hoof.
 It’s also a great time to weight tape your horse so you get a feel for his body condition.
 Fecal checks for parasites can also be done at this time, and depending on the results, a deworming, too.